cyberbotics/webots-doc/automobile/car-library.md

 **Description**

-All these functions provide important physical characteristics of the car.
+All these functions provide important physical characteristics from the car.

 ---